gameduell/simcompyl/README.rst

   can be simulated within seconds.

-The framework can be used to run any time-descrete simulation, e.g. you could use it to get more insights and predictions on the behaviour of sea-life, a mesh network or your customers.
+The framework can be used to run any time-descrete simulation, e.g. you could use it to get more insights on the interactions and behaviours taking place in sea-life, a mesh network or on your website.

 Feature Overview